tgteacher/numerical-methods-a1/README.md

 Your assignment will be automatically graded through software tests.

-Half of the tests are available to you, located in directory `tests`.
-You may want to run them before the submission deadline, to check that your solution complies to them.
-To do so, you will have to install `pytest` and simply run `pytest tests` in the base directory.
+Half of the tests are already available in directory `tests`.
+You may want to run them as you implement your solution, to check that your code passes them.
+To do so, you will have to install `pytest` and simply run `pytest tests` in the base directory of the assignment.

 Half of the tests will remain undisclosed until after the submission deadline.
 Undisclosed tests are meant to ensure that your solution doesn't hard code the